Clint Boulton: Port Vale

-Boulton was born in Stoke-on-Trent and began his career as an apprentice with local Football League club Port Vale in July 1963.
-He chose to begin his career at Vale rather than Potteries derby rivals Stoke City as he reasoned he had a better chance of breaking into the first team for the lower ranked Vale.
+Clinton William Boulton was born on 6 January 1948 in Stoke-on-Trent.
+Brought up in Bucknall, he went to school in Cellarhead.
+He began his career as an apprentice with local Football League club Port Vale in July 1963.
+He chose to begin his career at Vale rather than Potteries derby rivals Stoke City as he reasoned he had a better chance of breaking into the first-team for the lower ranked Vale.
 He made his debut on Boxing day 1964, in a 3–0 defeat to Hull City at Vale Park, having been tasked with marking Ken Wagstaff.
 At the age of 16 years and 354 days, he became the youngest player in the club's history.
 He played five games of the 1964–65 season, as the "Valiants" were relegated out of the Third Division under Jackie Mudie.
 Boulton scored on the last day of the season, in a 2–1 home win over Walsall.
 This made him the youngest goalscorer in the club's history.
 He turned professional in August 1965 at the age of 17, and made 20 appearances in 1965–66.
 He became a mainstay of the defence by 1966–67, featuring 39 times, scoring three goals.
-He played 42 games under Stanley Matthews, however he "gave away two needless penalties" in a defeat to Portsmouth at Fratton Park in the FA Cup, and The FA also charged the club with paying Boulton and Gordon Logan illegal bonuses.
+He played 42 games under Stanley Matthews; however, he "gave away two needless penalties" in a defeat to Portsmouth at Fratton Park in the FA Cup, and The FA also charged the club with paying Boulton and Gordon Logan illegal bonuses.
 Matthews made him club captain at the age of 18.
 He remained at the club under new boss Gordon Lee, and made 46 appearances in 1968–69.
 He was then an ever-present in the 52 game 1969–70 season, also scoring six goals, as Vale were promoted out of the Fourth Division after securing a fourth-place finish; he played consistently alongside defenders Ron Wilson and Roy Sproson, and goalkeeper Keith Ball.
 He played 47 games in 1970–71, scoring two goals.
-Sixteen games into the 1971–72 season, in November 1971, he was sold on to Torquay United for a fee of £10,000.
+16 games into the 1971–72 season, in November 1971, he was sold on to Torquay United for a fee of £10,000.
+It was the third highest fee the club had ever received and was accepted to pay for new floodlights at Vale Park.
 He played a total of 267 games for Port Vale in all competitions, scoring 12 times.